-similar time frame as required for civilian aviation (where rapid extinguishing times are also required).
+Several stakeholders requested longer transitional periods (of up to 12 years) or an exemption for defence applications.
+The defence sector is a relatively small user of PFAS-containing firefighting foams in the EU (around 6 % of volumes sold).
+Despite some notable exceptions, defence applications are able to transition to fluorine-free alternatives in a similar time frame as required for civilian aviation (where rapid extinguishing times are also required).
 In a limited number of cases (such as currently 'in service' military ships), exemptions or longer transitional periods could be justified.
 However, these scenarios would appear to be relevant to only very few Member States.
-Therefore, a generally longer transition period or exemption is not considered justified.
+Therefore, a generally longer transitional period or exemption is not considered justified.

-Longer transition periods are justified only for the most sensitive applications within the oil(petro-)chemical sector, i.e. those installations subject to the Seveso Directive on major accident hazards9.
+Longer transitional periods are justified only for the most sensitive applications within the oil(petro-)chemical sector, i.e. those installations subject to the Seveso Directive on major accident hazards9.

-For all other sectors, shorter transition periods are expected to be sufficient to ensure a transition to PFAS-free alternatives, while having limited socio-economic consequences.
+For all other sectors, shorter transitional periods are expected to be sufficient to ensure a transition to PFAS-free alternatives, while having limited socio-economic consequences.

-Regarding an appropriate concentration limit for PFASs in foams and equipment that previously used PFAS-containing firefighting foams, stakeholder input suggests that a PFAS concentration of 1 ppm can be achieved using a relatively simple cleaning process and would avoid the majority of emissions.
+Regarding an appropriate concentration limit for PFASs in foams and equipment that previously used PFAS-containing firefighting foams, stakeholder input suggests that a PFAS concentration of 1 mg/L can be achieved using a relatively simple cleaning process and would avoid the majority of emissions.
 Lower concentration limits are achievable with more complex and costly cleaning processes.
 However, setting a lower concentration limit would lead to a relatively small additional reduction in PFAS emissions, compared to the overall reduction achieved by the restriction and is therefore less desirable from a cost-effectiveness perspective.

-Finally, the restriction proposal includes an obligation for users to prepare 'PFAS-foam management plans' and apply best-practice risk management measures to continue to use PFAS-containing foams during any applicable transitional period.
+Finally, the restriction proposal includes an obligation for users of firefighting foam (excluding in portable fire extinguishers) to prepare 'PFAS-foam management plans' and apply best-practice risk management measures to continue to use PFAS-containing foams during any applicable transitional period.
 This obligation would cover, among other items, foam purchase, containment, treatment, proper disposal of foams and fire water run-off, as well as use of personal protective equipment.
-These measures provide a relatively effective reduction in PFAS emissions and exposure of workers and professionals at a relatively low cost during the transition periods over which PFAS-containing foams could continue to be used.
+These measures provide a relatively effective reduction in PFAS emissions and exposure of workers and professionals at a relatively low cost during the transitional periods over which PFAS-containing foams could continue to be used.

 The EU is not alone in phasing out PFASs in firefighting foams.
 Several US states, including California, New York, Washington have also done so.
 Various other initiatives exist also including some in Australia (see section 2.2.2.2).
-This global trend of substituting PFASs in firefighting foams and due to the functioning of the internal market for firefighting foam products justifies an EU-wide restriction.
-Moreover, firefighting foams are traded over the borders and it would not be meaningful or possible to restrict them nationally due to internal market considerations.
-Furthermore, due to their high mobility and persistence (at least of some PFASs), PFAS emissions could lead to cross-border pollution.
+This global trend of substituting PFASs in firefighting foams and the need to protect the functioning of the internal market for firefighting foam products justifies an EU-wide restriction.
+As firefighting foams are freely traded over the national borders within the EU, it is important to ensure consistency of the regulatory scope across EU member states and it would not be meaningful or possible to restrict them nationally.
+Furthermore, due to their high mobility and persistence (at least of some PFASs), PFAS emissions could lead to cross-border pollution, which calls for harmonised efforts in release reduction.